ENRICHING THE MELROSE COMMUNITY BY TEACHING AND ADVOCATING THE ARTS

 I'm originally from a small town in Western NY.
 My Mother was a very creative and artistic person that could make something beautiful from anything.
 This sparked my interest in art from an early age.
 In 2013 my husband and I moved to Florida.
 I have always been an outdoors person and love all nature.
 The ocean, beaches, and landscapes of the south are very inspiring to me.
 After years of business management I continued my art journey.
 It only took one fluid art class for me to be hooked.
 I haven't stopped trying new modalities of art since.
 My art is an expression of joy and color.
 I thoroughly enjoy when my art makes people smile because I'm smiling when I'm making art and often singing and a little dancing too.
 The mediums I create with are, Fluid art which I enjoy the freedom of working with, Acrylic painting of palm tree, seed pod and fronds, Resin art, Acrylic and Oil painting, Alcohol inks, and memory art, which I make with costume jewelry of loved ones passed.
 Much of my art has a coastal theme, as it is one of my happy places.
 My art interests and creations are ever evolving and I’m enjoying the journey.
 I’m excited for the opportunity to be a part of the Mossman Hall and Melrose artistic community.

-Brenda Appling, Glenda Appling, Betha Bach, Gayle Bone, Dave Carpenter, Mary Ann Clawson, Karen Combs, Gail Davis, Stephanie Greathouse, Julio Green, Kitty Korth, Sade Law, Anita Lenas, Nansea Markham, James Neale, Kelvin Ordway, Bill Smith, Jackie Strickland, Karen Whitney, Patricia Zylinsky
+Brenda Appling, Glenda Appling, Gayle Bone, Dave Carpenter, Mary Ann Clawson, Susie Collins, Karen Combs, Gail Davis, Stephanie Greathouse, Julio Green, Barb Jennings, Betha Kindle, Kitty Korth, Anita Lenas, Gail Mange, Nansea Markham, James Neale, Kelvin Ordway, Bill Smith, Jackie Strickland, Karen Whitney, Patricia Zylinsky

 Visit our Location